 That man, again.

-Henry secured a record-breaking fourth Premier League Golden Boot courtesy of another vintage campaign for Arsenal, scoring 27 Premier League goals to finish as the division’s leading scorer for the third season in succession.
+Henry secured a record-breaking fourth Premier League Golden Boot courtesy of another vintage campaign for Arsenal, scoring 27 Premier League goals to finish as the division’s leading scorer for the third season in a row.

 In what was the Gunners’ final season at Highbury, Henry was once again the outstanding forward in English football, scoring prolifically throughout the campaign including a match-winning brace against Liverpool and hat-tricks against Middlesbrough and Wigan.

-The latter of those trebles came on the final day of the season to secure Champions League qualification for the north London side, the final fixture at the club’s famous old ground signed off in style by arguably their greatest ever player – his performances recognised with a third FWA Footballer of the Year award in four seasons.
+The latter of those trebles came on the final day of the season to secure Champions League qualification for the North London side, the final fixture at the club’s famous old ground signed off in style by arguably their greatest ever player.
+His performances were recognised with a third FWA Footballer of the Year award in four seasons.